hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 ### java.util.stream

-Beside the Core API Jet also has an implementation of `java.util.stream` for Hazelcast `IMap` and `IList`. `java.util.stream` operations are mapped to a DAG and then executed, and the result returned to the user.
+Jet has an implementation of `java.util.stream` built in terms of the Core API which turns Hazelcast `IMap` and `IList` into stream sources.
+`java.util.stream` operations are mapped to a DAG and then executed, and the result returned to the user.

 ```java
 IMap<String, Integer> ints = instance1.getMap("ints");